tamim999ksa/UnleashedRecomp_Android/README.md

 ## How to Install / Build APK

-### Prebuilt APK

-If a prebuilt APK is provided in the releases, install it directly on your device.

 ### Build from Source using GitHub Actions

 1. Fork or clone this repository.